Background and Incubation:

 There was also this aura built around ‘trekking’, as if, it is the hallowed turf of a few and not for the much larger population of nature lovers.
 We felt differently.
 For us, this brief escape, from civilization and mobile networks, was an addiction that was difficult to shake off.
 We felt, it must be the same for countless others too.
 Trekking is not the same as mountaineering expeditions or rock climbing which indeed requires a lot of technical skills – at the end of the day, you just need to walk.

-Today, with the experience of over 6 years running as a professional trekking company, Himalaya Trekkers (HT) operate on more than 30 different routes all over the Indian Himalayas.
+Today with the experience of over 7 years running as a Tour Operator, HIMALAYA TREKKERS (HT) operates on more than 40 different routes (we are unable to document all these due to resource constraint!) covering only a gross part of the the Indian Himalayas.
 The USP of (HT) is in –

-Best in class support staffs across the Himalayas
+Best in class support staff across the Himalayas.

 Providing equal care and attention to all members – Proportionate support staff

-Having nutritious and tasty food along the way
+Having nutritious food and meals along the way.

 Most importantly, enjoying the rendezvous with the ‘big guys’ (read Himalayas) 🙂